-You may have seen the tragic case of two-year old Harper-Lee Fanthorpe who died in May this year after swallowing a button battery from a remote control.
+You may have seen the tragic case of two-year old Harper-Lee Fanthorpe who died in May 2021 after swallowing a button battery from a remote control.

 - Harper-Lee’s mother Stacey Nicklin wants to do all she can to raise awareness of the danger of button batteries for small children.